 The chemical reactions (given by Equation 2 through Equation 7) are slightly modified.
 All the terms are moved to the left-hand side.
-Also note that the initial
+Also note that the initial values are zero for all the concentrations, except for aldicarb.

 Study I